 LAWRENCE MAXWELL: The question is frequently asked whether participation in the Lord's Supper and the foot washing is appropriate prior to baptism.
 It is my personal feeling that the significance of both services requires that baptism come first, but I think it would be well to include such a belief in this paragraph.
-It could be done easily by adding after "In the Lord's Supper" the word baptized so that the paragraph begins, "In the Lord's Supper the baptized followers of Jesus "
+It could be done easily by adding after "In the Lord's Supper" the word baptized so that the paragraph begins, "In the Lord's Supper the baptized followers of Jesus restrict the Communion to baptized members only.